nightwind0623/YoloPlayCs2/README.md

-Only for personal studies purposes
+Only for personal studies purposes.
-\n Environment required: cuDNN CUDA TensorRT
+Environment required: cuDNN CUDA TensorRT